higherkindness/mu-scala/docs/src/main/tut/ssl-tls.md

 [frees-rpc] allows you to encrypt the connection between the server and the client through SSL/TLS.
 The main goal of using SSL is to protect your sensitive information and keeps your data secure between servers and clients.

-As we mentioned in the [Quickstart](/docs/rpc/quickstart) section, we can choose and configure our client with `OkHttp` or `Netty` but if we want to encrypt our service, it's mandatory to use `Netty`.

-[frees-rpc] only supports encryptation over *Netty*.
+As we mentioned in the [Quickstart](/docs/rpc/quickstart) section, we can choose and configure our client with `OkHttp` or `Netty` but if we want to encrypt our service, it's mandatory to use `Netty` because currently, [frees-rpc] only supports encryption over *Netty*.

 ## Requirements